Gift Of Hope FAQ – Frequently Asked Questions

 There is no minimum income limit, however, the selection process is preferential to applicants earning enough to reasonably support a child.
 The maximum income limit allowed to apply is $120,000 Adjusted Gross Revenue.
-This amount can be found on your tax return (Line 37 on IRS Form 1040, Line 21 on IRS Form 1040A, or Line 4 on IRS Form 1040 EZ)
+This amount can be found on your 2022 tax return (Line 11 on IRS Form 1040).

 What medical insurance coverage is required?